sparkflows/sparkflows-docs/docs/aws/sagemaker.rst

 Launching EMR
 ++++++++++++++

-When launching EMR make sure that the Role used has the AmazonSageMakerFullAccess policy.
+When launching the EMR Cluster make sure that the Role used has the AmazonSageMakerFullAccess policy.

+Now that the Roles and Policies are in place, start up your EMR cluser with the **EMR_EC2_DefaultRole** and  **EMR_EC2_DefaultRole** Roles.

 Create New Role
 +++++++++++++++